 NCAA®, SWEET SIXTEEN®, ELITE EIGHT®, and FINAL FOUR® are trademarks of the National Collegiate Athletic Association.
 The NCAA is not a sponsor of this promotion.

 Bookmaker, SJO7045, PO Box 025331, Doral, FL 33122-5331.

-To receive an entry, contestants must have opened a new account at www.betdsi.eu and make a deposit of US$300 or more (or currency equivalent).
-Or, if the contestant is already a customer, by re-loading their betting account with US$300 or more.
+To receive an entry, contestants must open a new account at www.betdsi.eu and make a deposit of US$300 or more (or currency equivalent).
+OR, if the contestant is already a customer, re-load their betting account with US$300 or more.

 Prizes are awarded based on point totals earned according to the following chart:

 Players will be able to check their point totals by logging into their accounts.
 Point totals will be updated after every round.
 Points are non-transferable.

 Prizes will be determined by correct picks in the bracket and the cumulative total of points scored by each contestant.
 In the event of a tie, the position winner will be the contestant who most closely predicts the Grand Salami (the combined total amount of points that will be scored in the last three games – i.e. both games of The Final Four on April 5th, 2014, plus the National Championship Game on April 7th, 2014).
 In the case that more than one contestant correctly predicts the Grand Salami, the winner will be determined by the earlier entry date and time.
 Only one winner per position will be allowed.